Diocese of Lancaster: St Peter's Cathedral

 The Cathedral Church of St Peter on Balmoral Road, Lancaster, is the diocesan cathedral and the seat of the Bishop of Lancaster.
 Completed in 1859 as a parish Church of the Archdiocese of Liverpool, and raised to the status of a cathedral upon the establishment of the diocese in 1924, it is also a functioning parish.
-In addition, its grounds host numerous diocesan offices, including the Bishop's Office, Finance Office and the Diocesan Youth Service.
+In addition, its grounds host various diocesan offices, including the Bishop's Office, Finance Office, Property Office, and the Diocesan Education Service.